toddcf/code-snippets/seo/google-search-results.md

 1. Crawl.
   - When a search engine robot crawls through your site and discovers your web pages.
 This is usually initiated when your site is backlinked from another site or mentioned somewhere online.
+  - One way to get discovered by Google is for your site to "hang out" with other similar sites.
+Google needs to know you are all related to the same keyword phrases.
+(See Touchgraph.)
 2. Cache.
   - The search engine robot decides what it wants to cache (store in its servers) from your website.
 It stores a simplified copy of your webpage on its servers.
 3. Retrieve.